Dre Campbell Farm

 13. Georgia Rattlesnake

 The Georgia Rattlesnake is a classic watermelon that has bright pink flesh.
-Moreover, the fruit is sweet, has a tough rind, and averages 30+ pounds.
+Moreover, the fruit is sweet, has a tough rind, and averages over 30 pounds.

-This melon fruit also loves the summer heat and matures in about 90 days.
+This melon fruit also loves the summer heat and matures in about ninety days.

 14. Jubilee

 Jubilee is crisp and often requires about 90 days to mature.
-This watermelon produces fruits up to 40 pounds and has alternate green and pale green stripes.
+This watermelon produces fruit of up to 40 pounds and has alternate green and pale green stripes.

 15. Moon & Stars

-Moon and stars are usually very heavy, weighing up to 50 pounds.
+The Moon and stars are usually very heavy, weighing up to 50 pounds each.

-The flesh of this exotic melon is very juicy and sweet and can be between red, pink-red, or even yellow.
+The flesh of this exotic melon is very juicy and sweet, and can be red, pink-red, or even yellow.
 Also, its unique skin is dotted with large and small yellow spots.

 16. Sugar Baby

 Sugar baby is called the ‘picnic’ or ‘icebox’ watermelon.
-However, this kind of melon is perfect for small families because it is pretty small.
+However, this melon is perfect for small families because it is quite small.

 It averages about 9 pounds and grows best in warm, dry temperatures.
 Also, it is really sweet and matures in about 75 days.